michalk-k/Home-Assistant-TimscaleDB/README.md

 Configuration of LTSS typically involves selecting the appropriate sensors in the integration’s configuration in configuration.yaml.

-The example below makes LTSS component connected to `ha_ltss` database available in TimescaleDB installed as HA add-on with user `app_ltss`.
+The example below makes LTSS component connected to the `ha_ltss` database available in TimescaleDB installed as an HA add-on with user `app_ltss`.
 It will publish specified Glances sensors (unimportant from pov of this article, just an example) and all sensors whose name ends with `_hourly` phrase.

 ```yaml
 ltss: